klmnden/azure-docs.tr-tr/articles/media-services/previous/media-services-rest-configure-asset-delivery-policy.md

 ### <a name="assetdeliverypolicytype"></a>AssetDeliveryPolicyType

-Aşağıdaki liste varlık teslim İlkesi türü için ayarlayabileceğiniz değerler açıklar.
+Aşağıdaki enum değerleri için varlık teslim İlkesi türü ayarlayabilirsiniz açıklar.

     public enum AssetDeliveryPolicyType
     {